emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         collection <generational garbage collection>`.

-        The semi-space where :term:`objects <object>` reside at the start of the collection is known as the *old semi-space*; the *new semi-space* is where objects will reside, and where new objects will be :term:`allocated <allocate>`, when the collection is complete.
+        The semi-space where :term:`objects <object>` reside at the start of the collection is known as the :term:`fromspace`; the :term:`tospace` is where objects will reside, and where new objects will be :term:`allocated <allocate>`, when the collection is complete.